Tofu in Pregnancy – Health Benefits and Harmful Effects

 Is Eating Tofu Safe During Pregnancy?

-Once you conceive, before munching on tofu, you will undoubtedly ask, “Can I eat tofu during pregnancy?”
+Once you conceive, before munching on tofu, you will undoubtedly ask, “Can I eat tofu while pregnant?”
 Well, yes, you can have tofu, although in limits.
 Tofu is rich in all the essential nutrients and can be consumed during pregnancy.
 It is high in iron, protein, and is a good source of unsaturated fats.
 Moreover, it is low in calories, helps in losing weight, and has antioxidants, which help prevent cancer.

 Nutritional Value of Tofu